CoffeeBeansLabs/kafka-connect-azure-blob-storage/docs/docs/configuration/config-properties.md

 `format`

 The format class to use when writing data to the store.
+Please refer to this [doc](https://coffeebeanslabs.github.io/kafka-connect-azure-blob-storage/docs/configuration/schema-file) if your incoming data is of type `JSON` without schema or `JSON-String` and sink format is of type `PARQUET` or `AVRO`.
+`BINARY` format is only supported when incoming data is of binary type.

 * Type: String
 * Valid values: `AVRO`, `JSON`, `PARQUET`, `BINARY`
 * Importance: High